Chippewa County, Michigan

 Chippewa County (/ˈtʃɪpəwɑː/ CHIH-pə-wah) is a county in the eastern Upper Peninsula of the U.S. state of Michigan.
-As of the 2020 Census, the population was 36,785.
+As of the 2020 census, the population was 36,785.
 The county seat is Sault Ste.
 Marie.
 The county is named for the Ojibwe (Chippewa) people, and was set off and organized in 1826.
 Chippewa County comprises the Sault Ste.
 Marie, MI micropolitan statistical area.

-Chippewa County is one of Michigan's largest by area, and features shorelines on both Lake Huron and Lake Superior.
-It's irregular shape follows the Canadian border, itself following the St. Marys River.
+With shorelines on Lake Huron and Lake Superior, Chippewa County is one of two U.S. counties to contain shorelines on two Great Lakes, the other being neighboring Mackinac County.
+The county's irregular shape follows the Canadian border, itself following the St. Marys River.
 Drummond Island is part of Chippewa County.

+History

+Chippewa County was much larger when it was created in 1826.
+Its original bounds included "the Mesaba iron range of Minnesota, the sites of Duluth, Superior, Marquette, Houghton, and all the famous Copper Country."
+Those regions reorganized when "this tremendous and unwieldy empire of a county was reduced by the Act of March 9, 1843."

 Geography

 According to the U.S. Census Bureau, the county has a total area of 2698 sqmi, of which 1558 sqmi is land and 1140 sqmi (42%) is water.
 It is the second-largest county in Michigan by land area and fifth-largest by total area.

 The Michigan Meridian runs through the eastern portion of the county.
 South of Nine Mile Road, M-129 (Meridian Road) overlays the meridian.
 In Sault Ste.
 Marie, Meridian Street north of 12th Avenue overlays the meridian.